 Makers of children's products reported widespread use of toxic chemicals under a landmark Washington State disclosure law.
 In all, 4,605 children's products and toys contained at least one of 49 hazardous chemicals.
-Our survey showed that these products are not just sold far away - they are on store shelves right here in the Capital Region.
+Our survey showed that these products are not just sold far away - they are on store shelves right here on Long Island.